 Pre-orders are being taken by some manufacturers and keen buyers should stay across news of their preferred models so as not to miss out.
 A great way to ensure you are well-prepared when the new stock hits the market is to pre-arranging your finances.

 Jade Car Loans provides a pre-approved loan service for both business vehicle finance and personal car loans.
 Applications for these loans are handled in the same way as for loan applications made after the vehicle is selected up to the approval stage.
 The loan is pre-approved, awaiting final details of the buy and the invoice from the dealer to complete the exact loan amount.

 Pre-approved loans include the same cheap interest rates which are fixed, a fixed loan term and fixed repayments.
 The loan is approved for a certain timeframe which will be advised at the time.
 There is no obligation attached to pre-approved loans so if the buyer does not proceed to purchase and use the loan, there is no problem.
 This is a very effective way to approach car finance and an approach that is used by many buyers.

 So what new releases are worth capturing now or waiting for?

-Originally expected in the third quarter of this year was the Audi E-tron GT, Silverado Trail Boss, a number of new Hyundai models, Jeep Grand Cherokee L and Land Rover Defender, a number of new models from Mercedes-Benz including the Maybach.
-VW also has a number of new models due as does Volvo.
+Originally expected in the third quarter of this year were the Audi E-tron GT, Silverado Trail Boss, several new Hyundai models, Jeep Grand Cherokee L and Land Rover Defender, and several new models from Mercedes-Benz including the Maybach.
+VW also has several new models as does Volvo.
 With COVID-19 and computer chips playing havoc with the global economy, the exact dates for release will likely be TBA.

-To enable buyers to quickly and easily calculate loan repayment estimates, we’ve provided a number of loan calculators.
+To enable buyers to quickly and easily calculate loan repayment estimates, we’ve provided several loan calculators.
 These are free to use and can be used for as many vehicles as you are considering.